 - Wellbeing action planning;

+- Occupational Health Support

 - Absence management;

+- Physical Wellness

+- Communication:

-- Communication;
+- Financial Wellness

-- Employee services (counselling, occupational health);
+- Employee services (counselling, physiotherapy);

 - Performance management;

 - Healthy lifestyles; and

 - Work-life balance arrangements.

-An employee Health and Wellbeing dashboard containing important information and signposting on a number of health and wellbeing topics is available to access from the homepage on all NIFRS PCs and has proved invaluable in providing health and wellbeing support to employees during the Covid-19 pandemic.
+An employee Health and Wellbeing dashboard containing important information and signposting on a number of health and wellbeing topics is available to access from the homepage on all NIFRS computers and has proved invaluable in providing health and wellbeing support to employees.